Beer in Switzerland

-Switzerland straddles the border between the beer-loving central European countries and the wine-loving western European and Mediterranean countries and today beer is second to wine in terms of consumption among Swiss.
-The country has a long tradition of brewing, with significant domestic beer production and a growing craft brewing sector.
+Switzerland has a long tradition of brewing, with significant domestic beer production and a growing craft brewing sector.

 Lagers are the most popular style, amounting to 72.2% of total beer consumption in 2020, with pale lagers being particularly popular.
-Switzerland ranks 33rd worldwide in annual per capita beer consumption as of 2019, behind most central European countries and ahead of Portugal, the Republic of Congo, and Canada.
+Switzerland ranks 33rd worldwide in annual per capita beer consumption as of 2019, behind most central European countries.

 History

 Beer drinking in what would become Switzerland begins with La Tène culture: Gauls who thrived around 450 BCE to the 1st century BCE were known to make the drink, along with mead and wine.

 The Plan of Saint Gall, an architectural drawing dating from the 9th century CE, depicts renovations for the monastery of Saint Gall with three breweries.

 Between 1935 and 1991, an agreement among nearly all Swiss brewers created a cartel in Switzerland.
 The cartel set beer prices and divided up the country into strict territories for each company.
 A consequence was stagnation in terms of innovation: because of the agreement on the types of beer produced, beer became a near-interchangeable good—brewers saw no need to distinguish themselves.
 The cartel's strict rules on distribution of beer meant little foreign beer was imported, despite the signing of free trade agreements with other European countries.

 The cartel came to an end in the 1990s when the Cardinal, Feldschlösschen, and Hürlimann breweries left the agreement.
 Larger breweries began to buy smaller competitors, in turn attracting multinational brewing companies with experience in branding and marketing, who bought the large breweries in turn.
 However imported beer still comprised a modest market share of around 16% by the end of the 20th century.

 Small-scale craft brewing experienced a boom in late 20th and early 21st centuries.
 The number of registered breweries grew from 81 in 2000 to over 1,000 in 2019.